giorgilinda/AusbildungDe_code_challenge/README.md

 # Ausbildung.de code challenge

 This repository is the result of Linda Giorgi's attempt at the Ausbildung.de code challenge.
+NOTE: for UI/UX purpose, I added a logo to each customer, since it was too empty and my Frontend developer couldn't resist.
+Hope it is fine.

 ## Useful links